- Exabeam Data Lake Architecture Overview

 Data Lake processes streams of records as they occur and builds real-time streaming data pipelines that reliably move data between systems.
 It organizes all the incoming logs and builds a message queue to the Indexer, buffering and controlling the volume of logs coming into the Indexer.

 Data Lake architecture is optimized to ingest log events that are less than 1 MB per event.
 This is a high safety limit that many customers will never hit.
 Please contact Exabeam Customer Success to assist in fine tuning this value.

 Syslog- The Ingestor will accept syslog via a syslog ingestor instance listening on multiple ports and protocols.
 The messages will be written to a Kafka message queue.
-You can also use a load balancer to distribute your syslog data across your various nodes in the Data Lake cluster.
-The collector will accept syslog via TLS on port TCP/515.
-The messages will be forwarded to a Kafka message queue.
+We highly recommend the use of a load balancer to distribute your syslog data across your various nodes in the Data Lake cluster.
+The collector will accept syslog via TLS on ports 515/TCP and 514/TCP or /UDP.
+The messages will be forwarded to a message queue.

-Collectors- These are deployed on customer systems and will send messages to Kafka directly.
+Collectors- These are deployed on customer systems or Data Lake clusters and will send messages to Data Lake directly.

 Exabeam Data Lake Indexer

-The Data Lake Indexer accepts raw logs from the Ingestor.
-It then parses relevant information from each log, enriches the data with contextual information, then indexes each log for full-text searching in near real time.
+The Data Lake Indexer accepts raw logs from the Ingestor and then parses relevant information from each log, enriches the data with contextual information, then indexes each log for full-text searching in near real time.
 The indexer dynamically transforms and prepares your data regardless of format or complexity.

 One of the purposes of indexing data is to turn verbose messages into user-readable data structures.
 Data Lake extracts pre-defined fields from the logs by running them through a series of parsers.
 Log events are “typed” as defined by the parsers.
 For example, a Windows 4624 event from any collector such as Splunk or Exabeam Cloud Connector would be “typed” as windows-4624.

-The original log data, along with the extracted fields, are searchable.
+The original log data, along with the parsed fields, are searchable.